Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

 }
 ```

-### Connecting to your existing Apache Spark cluster
+### Connect to your existing Apache Spark cluster

-Exmaples above was intented to quickly meet a user with mist usage basics.
-Function invocation was done using on `local` spark node (default).
-The next important thing is to invoke them on a spark cluster.
-To do that we should configure a new `context` with cluster settings and change it for our endpoint:
-Lets continue to use `mist-cli`:
+By default Mist is trying to connect `local[*]` Spark Master.
+See Spark [configuration docs](https://spark.apache.org/docs/latest/submitting-applications.html#master-urls) for more details.
+Configuring a particular function to be executed on a different Spark Cluster is as simple as changing `spark.master` configuration parameter for function's `context`:

-- using your favorite editor we need to create a file with context settings:
+- create a new `context` file with the following settings:
   `hello_mist/scala/conf/10_cluster_context.conf`
   ```
   model = Context